hibernate/gradle-xjc-plugin/README.md

     }

 The plugin makes use of a Gradle feature called a `NamedDomainObjectContainer`.
-Basically, it allows dynamic extension of the DSL for in an `a posteriori` manner.
-For what its worth, this is how many things in Gradle itself (like Configurations, SourceSets, etc) work.
+Basically, it allows dynamic extension of the DSL in an `a posteriori` manner.
+For what it's worth, this is how many things in Gradle itself (like Configurations, SourceSets, etc) work.
 The plugin defines a `schemas` NamedDomainObjectContainer under the xjc extension.
 The type of the domain objects in this container (of type `org.hibernate.build.gradle.xjc.SchemaDescriptor`) describe the processing for a particular XSD.
-Let see an example:
+Let's see an example:

     xjc {
         ...